What Is The Abbreviation For Liters? Discover The Truth!

 Here is where a lot of people trip up: unit abbreviations do not have plural forms.
 You never add an "s" to the abbreviation.

 If you have five liters, you write "5 L".
-Which means the symbol represents the unit itself, not the word.
-On the flip side, you do not write "5 Ls".
+You do not write "5 Ls".
+The symbol represents the unit itself, not the word.
 It's like how "kg" is used for both one kilogram and ten kilograms.
 Adding an "s" is a dead giveaway that the writer isn't familiar with metric conventions.

 Combining with Other Units